Emperor-Ovaltine/gideon/documentation.md

     *   Discord may take a few minutes to register new slash commands after the bot starts.
     *   Check the bot's console output for errors when you try to use a command.
 *   **Chat commands failing:**
-    *   Verify that the required API key for the currently configured provider (check `/model`) is present and correct in the `.env` file.
+    *   Verify that the required API key for the currently configured provider (check `/settings show`) is present and correct in the `.env` file.
-    *   Check the console logs for API errors from the provider (OpenRouter, OpenAI, AI Horde).
+    *   Check the console logs for API errors from the provider (OpenRouter, OpenAI).
 *   **Image generation failing:**
     *   Check the bot's console output for specific API errors from AI Horde, Cloudflare, or OpenAI.
     *   Verify the API keys and URLs in your `.env` file for the selected image provider (`/dream manage view_config` shows the active provider).
     *   Ensure the bot has "Attach Files" and "Embed Links" permissions in the channel to send images.
     *   Some providers may have rate limits or require sufficient credits (e.g., AI Horde Kudos).
-*   **News feeds not updating:**
-    *   Check the `/feedstatus` command for the last checked time and configured frequency.
-    *   Ensure the bot process is running and has internet access to fetch feeds.
-    *   Check console logs for errors during feed fetching, parsing, or summarization.
-    *   Verify the feed URL is valid and accessible.
 *   **Commands requiring Admin/Owner permissions fail:**
     *   Ensure your Discord user has the necessary permissions in the server (Administrator role or the bot owner).
+    *   Use `/admin sync` (owner only) if slash commands are not appearing correctly.
 *   **Database Errors:** If you encounter errors related to the database, ensure the `DATA_DIRECTORY` is correctly configured and that the bot process has write permissions to this directory.
 If using Docker, ensure the volume is correctly mounted.

 ## 4. Architecture and Development (Developer Guide)